British Transport Police: Force leadership

-The slogan has gained wide recognition.

-Funding

-The British Transport Police is almost wholly funded by the train operating companies, Network Rail, and the London Underground – part of Transport for London.
-Around 95% of BTP's funding comes from the train operating companies.
-Other operators with whom the BTP has a service agreement also contribute appropriately.
-This funding arrangement does not give the companies power to set objectives for the BTP, but there are industry representatives serving as members of the police authority.
-The police authority decides objectives.
-The industry membership represent five out of 13 members.

-The force does not receive any direct funding from the Home Office, but may apply for grants – such as for special events, like the London 2012 Olympic Games.
-With BTP now playing a large role in counter-terrorism on the rail network, the force also receives some grants towards its firearms units.

-The police authority has agreed its budget for 2021–22 at £328.1 million.

-Operational structure
+Current structure and divisions

-As of September 2025, BTP had a workforce of 2,852 police officers, 1,619 police staff & designated officers, 189 police community support officers, 211 special constables, and 42 support volunteers.

-Divisions

-From 1 April 2014, the divisional structure changed from the previous seven division structure to a four division structure - according to BTP this new structure will 'deliver a more efficient force, generating savings to reinvest in more police officers across the railway network'.
+From 1 April 2014, the divisional structure changed from the previous seven division structure to one with a headquarters and four divisions.
+BTP stated that the new structure would 'deliver a more efficient force, generating savings to reinvest in more police officers across the railway network'.

-A Division
+Force Headquarters/A Division

-Based at BTP headquarters in Central London, this division retains overall control of the other divisions and houses central functions including forensics, CCTV and major investigations.
+Based at BTP headquarters in Victoria, London, this division retains overall control of the other divisions and houses central functions including forensics, CCTV and major investigations.
 As of 2015, 393 police officers, ten special constables and 946 police staff were based at FHQ.

 B Division

 This division covers London and the South East and southern areas of England.
 This division is further divided into the following sub-divisions: